harshGithub11/Crowdfunding-Product-Landing-Page/README.md

 ## Acknowledgments

-I am grateful to freeCodeCamp and Jessica from [@thecodercoder](https://www.twitter.com/thecodercoder).
+I am grateful to [@freeCodeCamp](https://twitter.com/freeCodeCamp) and Jessica from [@thecodercoder](https://www.twitter.com/thecodercoder).
 Thank you so much freeCodeCamp and Jessica for telling about this beautiful platform: Frontend Mentor.
 I got to know about this platform from freeCodeCamp's video in which Jessica completed the whole challenge from Frontend Mentor.

 I must say Jessica is a good teacher and I got to learn a lot from her videos.